yuanxiaoyu087-dot/lmstudiomobile/PROJECT_STATUS.md

 - **State Guards:** Hardened the sendMessage logic with strict state guards to prevent parallel message processing and accidental "double-sends."
 - **UI Responsiveness:** Improved UI responsiveness by disabling message input while the model is actively thinking/generating.

-### Version 1.0.7 – Inference Stability & History Persistence
+### Version 1.0.7 – Inference Stability & Performance
+- **Instant Response Termination**: Fixed critical ANR and `stopGeneration` lag by implementing batch prompt decoding in JNI.
+The engine now checks for an atomic cancellation flag between batches of 32 tokens, enabling near-instant interruption of even massive prompts.

-- **Native Stability: LLM Context Reset:** Fixed "Decode failed with code: -1" error by implementing proper KV-cache clearing (`llama_memory_clear`) and sampler reset in the JNI layer.
+- **Native Stability: LLM Context Reset**: Fixed "Decode failed with code: -1" error by implementing proper KV-cache clearing (`llama_memory_clear`) and sampler reset in the JNI layer.
 This ensures a clean model state for every new request.
-- **Partial Content Persistence:** Refactored the generation engine with `try-finally` and `NonCancellable` logic.
+- **Partial Content Persistence**: Refactored the generation engine with `try-finally` and `NonCancellable` logic.
 The assistant's response is now guaranteed to be saved to the database even if the generation is manually stopped or interrupted by navigation.
-- **Robust Conversation History:** Removed session-based message filtering that caused context loss during app restarts.
+- **Robust Conversation History**: Removed session-based message filtering that caused context loss during app restarts.
 The system now consistently uses the last 20 messages for context, making the conversation history persistent across sessions.
+- **Improved UI Responsiveness (ANR Prevention)**: Decoupled resource monitoring from the Main thread in `MetricsViewModel`.
+Optimized the Engine `stateLock` usage to prevent UI freezes during model management (Load/Eject) while generation is active.
-- **Seamless UI Reconnection:** Added automatic state synchronization on screen initialization.
+- **Seamless UI Reconnection**: Added automatic state synchronization on screen initialization.
 If the model is generating in the background, the UI now instantly "picks up" the active streaming content upon returning to the chat screen.
-- **Anti-Flicker Polish:** Implemented a short delay before clearing the streaming state, eliminating the UI "blink" between the end of real-time generation and the appearance of the message from the local database.
-- **Interactive Performance Settings:** Linked UI settings (Threads, GPU Layers, Context Size) directly to the inference engine.
+- **Interactive Performance Settings**: Linked UI settings (Threads, GPU Layers, Context Size) directly to the inference engine.
 Optimized thread allocation with a "Safe 80% Core" recommendation to prevent thermal throttling and system instability.
-- **Accurate Resource Monitoring:** Implemented real CPU usage tracking by reading `/proc/stat`.
-The metrics screen now reflects actual processing load during token generation.
-- **Detailed Hardware Inventory:** Expanded the Performance Metrics screen to display deep system info, including device model, SoC name (chipset), precise core counts, and total system RAM.
+- **Detailed Hardware Inventory**: Expanded the Performance Metrics screen to display deep system info (SoC, core counts, RAM) and real-time CPU usage tracked via `/proc/stat`.

 ```